boobo94/boobo94.github.io/_posts/2021/10/2021-10-21-books-to-read.md

 14. ✅ How to built a billion dollar app
 15. ✅ Hooked
 16. ✅ Zero to one
+17. ✅ Company of one by Paul Jarvis

 A complete list with reading resources and free books for either students, developers and all types of readers.
 Read the article [Complete list with reading resources and free books](https://boobo94.github.io/resources/free-books-and-reading-resources/)